jlangch/venice/doc/readme/use-cases.md

-## Zippping Tomcat logs for archiving
+## Zipping Tomcat logs for archiving